barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 #
 #
 # Make sure this image is correct !!!
-og_image:
+og_image: unsafe-rust-mistakes.png
 #
 #
 # Make sure comments are enabled !!!
-comments_id:
+comments_id: 49
 ---

-A project of mine required me to dive into unsafe Rust and when I finished the project I had understood something that I wanted to share.
+A project of mine required me to dive into unsafe Rust and when I was done with it, I had understood something that I wanted to share.
-However, since I do have a healthy dose of humility I did ask the community to review my code and _oh boy_ did it turn out that I had missed some vital things.
+However, since I wasn't sure if I made any subtle mistakes, I did ask the community to review my code and _oh boy_ did it turn out that I had missed some vital things.
 Bear with me and hopefully you'll gather something useful, too.